 Through our proprietary access to relevant laboratory and clinical trial results of the University of Virginia's research program, and through our reliance on publicly available third-party research, we possess toxicology, pharmacokinetic, and other preclinical data and clinical data on AD04.
-As of now, AD04 has completed only Phase 2 clinical trials and is now in preparations to enter Phase 3 trials.
+As of now, AD04 has completed only Phase 2 clinical trials and we are now conducting its first Phase 3 trial.
 There is no guarantee that Phase 2 results can or will be replicated by pivotal Phase 3 studies.